polaternez/predicting-heart-disease/README.md

 ## Model Building

-First, We split the data into train and test sets with a test size of 20%.
+First, we split the data into train and test sets with a test size of 20%.
 After that create transformation pipeline with this pipeline, encode categorical features and standardize numeric features.

 We try five distinct models and evaluate them using accuracy.
 Then we get the following results: